 The earliest evidence of human settlement on Tenerife dates back to 600 BC, with discoveries at the Cueva de los Guanches, in Icod de los Vinos.
 Modern analysis of their remains has identified them as closely related to the Berber people of Northern Africa, and it’s reasonable to assume that a group of Berbers migrated to and settled the Canary Islands long ago.
 But once arrived, they lived in relative isolation, developed their own religious system, language and customs, and were only rarely visited by seafarers from the mainland.

 Given their long history on the islands, it’s frustrating how little is actually known about the Guanches.
 They left no written records, and most of the oral history has vanished.
 Although some script and pictographs have been found carved into cave walls, it’s believed that they didn’t have a widespread written language.
 But while the Spanish were busy wiping out their culture, they also made an effort to record it.
 “These are the things we’re destroying”, more or less.
-So, we do know a little bit about this mysterious people.
+So, we do know a little bit about these mysterious people.

 Gods, Legends and Sacrifices